 10. Relish the Sushi in Shinjuku

-When it comes to the best and the delicious sushi in Shinjuku, the Sushi Zanmai Shinjuku Higashiguchi is undeniably top-notch.
+When it comes to the best and most delicious sushi in this vibrant district, Sushi Zanmai Shinjuku Higashiguchi is undeniably top-notch.

 This well-known restaurant offers an amazing selection of sushi at a cheaper price.